Diana20920/a_portfolio_api/README.md

 # Portfolio API
-The core customer for Measurabl is an owner or operator of commercial real estate.
-There are a few fundamental concepts that we have in our system to serve these customers: Portfolios, Sites, and Spaces.
+This is a personal project to demonstrate fundamental knowledge for creating a Rails API and using ActiveRecord plus additional technologies.

+A company has the following concepts in order to provide services to commercial real estate owners: Portfolios, Sites, and Spaces.
-This Ruby on Rails API will serve further information about Portfolios, Sites, and Spaces per the previously provided requirements.
+This Rails API will serve information on said concepts.

 ### Author
 - Diana Buffone | [GitHub](https://github.com/Diana20920) |